 by Susan Dermond

 Parents love their children and want to give them everything they need to become happy, fulfilled adults.
-In my sixteen years of working with parents, I have known many who go to extraordinary lengths to nurture their children.
+In my thirty-six years of working with parents, I have known many who go to extraordinary lengths to nurture their children.

 Perhaps you are one of them.
 You drive them to lessons, enroll them in camps, and get them to all the practices and games for sports teams.
 I know parents who do all of this plus take their children camping, to science museums, to Scouts, and to temple, synagogue, or Sunday schools.
 Many of these children are full of confidence, competence, and joy, but many more of them are stressed out.
 The least disappointment or unfulfilled desire sends them in a tailspin and they pout, cry, or whine.
 They get bored easily.
 Their voices are often high-pitched and anxious, rather than relaxed.

 These children need the one thing their loving parents have not given them.
 They need SILENCE.

 In order to have any time at all for her own thoughts, to get in touch with her own feelings, to imagine, to create, a child needs to have quiet times.
 The inner self needs silence and solitude to develop.

 Most religions teach us the necessity of being alone in silence as part of their mystical tradition.
 In Judaism, this tradition is called hitbodedut, a form of prayer in solitude which leads to self-transcendence.
 In yoga it is called pratyahara, the interiorization of the mind.
 Saint Teresa of Avila calls it the Prayer of Quiet, a state in which the soul experiences a quiet, deep and peaceful happiness of the will, without being able to decide precisely what it is, although it can clearly see how it differs from the happiness of the world.”